jnozzi/cocoadev.com/markdown/ScreenSaverInit.md

 @end

-General/NSColor seems to be fine, but General/NSBezierPath, no.
+NSColor seems to be fine, but NSBezierPath, no.

 ----

-I mentioned the answer briefly in General/ScreenSaverVariables, but I'll mention it again here.
+I mentioned the answer briefly in ScreenSaverVariables, but I'll mention it again here.
 Both balle and couleur claim to be "autoreleased" objects, temporary objects that will be automatically deallocated (if appropriate) at the end of the current event loop cycle.
 Therefore, when you access balle later on in animateOneFrame, your program will crash.

 Interestingly, couleur won't cause your program to cache.
-The General/AppKit is probably creating a single instance of "redColor" that never gets freed.
+The AppKit is probably creating a single instance of "redColor" that never gets freed.
 You probably shouldn't rely on that fact, since it is an implementation detail.

-See General/MemoryManagement for more information, especially General/RetainingAndReleasing.
+See MemoryManagement for more information, especially RetainingAndReleasing.

 Here's how to properly retain/release objects in your initWithFrame:isPreview: method:

-- (id)initWithFrame:(General/NSRect)frame isPreview:(BOOL)isPreview
+- (id)initWithFrame:(NSRect)frame isPreview:(BOOL)isPreview
 {
     self = [super initWithFrame:frame isPreview:isPreview];